Get

 Image Credit: Tagwaran, Shutterstock

-4. Skim off the Fat from the Broth and Boil Again
+4. Skim Off the Fat From the Broth and Boil Again

 After skimming off the fat from the leftover broth, pour the remaining liquid into a container and refill the pot with the chicken broth.
 If you cut off the chicken fat first, there may not be much fat to skim off.
-While you wait for the water in the pot to boil, start preparing the rice that will be cooked in the broth.
+While you wait for the water in the pot to boil, start preparing the rice that’ll be cooked in the broth.

 5. Use Chicken Broth to Cook the Rice